Research Profile

 Selected Publication

-- Z. Han, L. Xu, X. Dong, Y. Nishiyama, K. Sezaki "HeadMon: Head Dynamics Enabled Riding Maneuver Prediction," In: IEEE International Conference on Pervasive Computing and Communications (PerCom), IEEE, Atlanta, USA, 2023.
+- Z. Han, L. Xu, X. Dong, Y. Nishiyama, K. Sezaki "HeadMon: Head Dynamics Enabled Riding Maneuver Prediction," In: IEEE International Conference on Pervasive Computing and Communications (IEEE PerCom), IEEE, Atlanta, USA, 2023.

 - H. Peng, Y. Nishiyama, K. Sezaki, "Assessing environmental benefits from shared micromobility systems using machine learning algorithms and Monte Carlo simulation" In: Sustainable Cities and Society, pp. 104207, 2022, ISSN: 2210-6707.